 Christian ceremonies celebrated by children (and their parents) are the sacraments of Christianing, First Communion and Confirmation (at ~1 year, ~12 years and ~14 years respectively).
-In Christianing a baby is given a name and accepted into Christian community.
+In Christianing a baby is given a name and accepted into the Christian community.
 Before receiving his/her First Communion one learns prayers and makes the first confession.
-Confirmation is granted by bishop and requires person's further determination to be Christian.
+Confirmation is granted by the bishop and requires person's further determination to be Christian.

 Most secular "initiation rites" are related to educational milestones.
 The person's first (~7 years old) and final (~18 years old) schoolyear begginings (September 1st) are held as important (parents also participate).

 The final schoolyear includes a bunch of other celebrations: Šimtadienis (celebrated in March, 100 days before the final lesson), Final bell (final day at school named so after electric bells used in Lithuanian schools to invite students to lessons; June) and prom night (June or July).

 Undergraduate studies are completed by the majority of young Lithuanians followed by graduation.